Centre for Economic Performance: Growth and productivity

 The LSE Growth Commission published two reports in 2013 and 2017: these included recommendations for a National Infrastructure Commission, and a new Infrastructure Bank, both now a reality.

 The world management survey (WMS) started in 2002 with the goal of developing a new systematic measure of management practices being used in organisations.
 The original WMS was an interview-based survey tool with trained interviewers engaging a middle manager in a semi-structured conversation about day-to-day practices at their organisation.
 Since then, other methods have arisen, including census-style questions sent to establishments and leveraging existing large datasets.
 The dataset now includes more than 13,000 firms and 4,000 schools and hospitals spanning 35 countries and is open to all.
 The data provided the first robust evidence on the wide range of management quality across firms and the relationship between management practices and productivity.
 The focus on management quality has informed the creation of business- and government-led initiatives in the UK, including the Business Basics Programme, Be the Business and Help to Grow.

 National Minimum Wage

 The centre played an important role in making the case for the UK’s National Minimum Wage.
-Research by Prof. Alan Manning and colleagues at CEP provided the intellectual context for the policy, advised on its implementation and evaluated its effects.
+Research by Alan Manning and colleagues at CEP provided the intellectual context for the policy, advised on its implementation and evaluated its effects.
 The research included a study which found that the minimum wages set by the UK wages councils (abolished in 1993) had not cost jobs.
 The Low Pay Commission was established in 1997 by the Labour government to advise on the form and level of a minimum wage, and the National Minimum Wage was introduced in 1999.
 CEP associate Sir David Metcalf was one of the founding members of the Low Pay Commission, followed later by the current CEP director, Stephen Machin.
-CEP associate Prof. Jonathan Wadsworth is currently a low-pay commissioner.
+CEP associate Jonathan Wadsworth is currently a low-pay commissioner.